 SACKEENA GORDON-JONES, PH.D.

-Instructor & Advisor
+Facilitator & Advisor

 Sackeena Gordon-Jones has been training and coaching professionally since 2003 in transformational leadership development, executive effectiveness, and strategic thinking and planning.
 She has trained and coached hundreds of leaders, high potentials, and professional women in the private sector and federal government.
 She currently serves as the Chief Coaching Officer of Transformation Edge, as well as Director of the Business Coaching Certificate Program at NC State University – specializing in helping leaders and organizations transform the way they think, lead, and live.